Corporate Governance

 The Company has established a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual Directors.
 No Director is involved in deciding their own remuneration.

-The Remuneration Committee comprises Brendan Buckley as chairperson with Elaine Sullivan and Martin Gouldstone as the other members of the Remuneration Committee.
+The Remuneration Committee comprises Elaine Sullivan as Chair and Martin Gouldstone as the other member of the Remuneration Committee.
 The Remuneration Committee considers the employment and performance of individual Executive Directors and determines their terms of service and remuneration.
 It also has authority to grant options under the Company Executive Share Option Scheme.
+The Committee does so within its formal terms of reference and having due regard to the interests of shareholders, receiving advice from independent compensation and benefits consultants when necessary.
 The Committee intends to meet at least twice a year.

 Nomination Committee

-The Nomination Committee comprises Elaine Sullivan as chairperson with Brendan Buckley and Martin Gouldstone as the other members of the committee.
+The Nomination Committee comprises Elaine Sullivan as chairperson with Martin Gouldstone as the other member of the committee.
 It identifies and nominates for the approval of the Board, candidates to fill Board vacancies as and when they arise.
 The Nomination Committee intends to meet at least twice a year.

 The Company does not have a separate Health and Safety Committee but health and safety is of the upmost importance to the business and a health and safety report is presented and discussed in detail at every Board meeting.